 We're implementing a search function that takes a user query as input.

 The completion handler will get called only when there are no more results to receive from the query while the found items handler can be called with multiple batches of results.
 After that all they need to do is start the query, that's how easy it is to use the Core Spotlight search API.

 For more information, visit developer.apple.com and you can also watch some sessions from earlier in the week if you're interested in Drag-and-Drop, introducing Drag-and-Drop, as well as mastering Drag-and-Drop would be recommended.
 And if you want to know about how CoreData and Core Spotlight interact the session on what's new in CoreData is great to watch.
+Thank you very much.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.